juanico10/Pihole_list/docs/create-csr.md

 DNS:www.example.org, DNS:example.org, ...etc
 ```

-In addition, we can test with cerbot and the "-dry-run" command in order to only test the sending of the CSR.
+In addition, we can test with cerbot and the **--dry-run** command in order to only test the sending of the CSR.
 Once the result is satisfactory, the command is used without it.
+* Example:
+  * The test command would look like this in the console:
+    `certbot certonly --dry-run --domain "example.com" --domain "*.example.com" --csr example.csr`

+  * Once the result is satisfactory, use the following command:
+    `certbot certonly --domain "example.com" --domain "*.example.com" --csr example.csr`